Showing posts with label Managing People. Show all posts

 Invitation, Not Obligation

-Jesus never forced anyone to follow him.
-Instead, he issued simple yet profound invitations: “Come, follow me.”
-When he called Simon Peter, Andrew, James, and John, he did not compel them with fear or threats.
-He merely extended the invitation, allowing them to decide whether to leave their livelihoods behind and walk alongside him (Matthew 4:18-22).
+When he called Simon Peter, Andrew, James, and John, he did not compel them with force, fear or threats.
+He merely extended the invitation as he passed by (no follow up), allowing them to decide whether to leave their livelihoods behind and walk alongside him or go on with their usual lives (Matthew 4:18-22).
 This voluntary response demonstrated that following Jesus was a personal decision rather than an obligation.
+God doesn't force you when he invites you, but you'd feel the weight of the invitation.
+That's how divine invitation works.
+Our invitation should carry the same weight without trying to.
+Zero human effort.

 Teaching Through Parables